2013 Davis Cup Asia/Oceania Zone Group III

 The Asia/Oceania Zone is one of the three zones of regional Davis Cup competition in 2013.

 In the Asia/Oceania Zone there are four different groups in which teams compete against each other to advance to the next group.

 Teams

-Format
+Draw

 The eight teams will be split into two pools of four, the top two nations will advance to the promotion pool.
 The two best teams from there will be promoted to Group II for 2014.
 The bottom two teams will play in a relegation pool, where the two last teams will be relegated to Group IV for 2014.

 It was played on the week commencing 9 September 2013 and it was played at the Aviation Tennis Club in Dubai, United Arab Emirates.